History of Ferizaj: Early history

 The oldest ethno-cultural group to live in the territory making up modern-day Kosovo was the Starčevo culture, who lived there in the 6th and 5th millennia BC.
 Members of this group constructed their homes out of willows and mud near rivers and river terraces.
 Their main profession was plowing and farming.

 Around 4300 BC, the Vinča culture took the place of the Starčevo culture.
 Their settlements of dense rows of willows and mud houses were built near rivers.
 Remnants of their material culture are mostly ceramic vessels and baked clay figures.
 The Bubanj-Hum culture, an eneolithic culture, followed.
-This cultural group expanded from the east from the territory of today's Bulgaria.
+This cultural group expanded westward from what is now Bulgaria.
 When this ethno-cultural group reached the region before the end of the 6th millennium BC, they destroyed Vinča settlements.
 Remnants of their material culture have not survived.
 After Bubanj-Hum, the Baden culture arrived from the Danube river, representing its southernmost influence in Kosovo.
 Baden culture ended before the end of the 3rd millennium BC.

 From the 2nd to 1st millennium BC, present in a large part of Central and Southern Europe, there was a discovered culture of ashes of the dead being burned and placed with different items in a large clay pot, and then buried in the ground.
 The urn was accidentally discovered in Varosh.
 From the mid-8th century BC to the Roman conquest of the region, a culture of the Dardani developed.
 The Dardani burned the dead and buried their remnants in tumuli tombs.
 In Ferizaj, two such necropolises have been found, one in the locality of Kuline, near Gërlicë, and the other in Mollopolc, along the Ferizaj-Shtime road.
 In 96 BC, Roman Emperor Sulla subdued the Dardani.
 Numerous Roman settlements were established across the valley.
 These settlements also accompanied a road network, connecting cities such as Ulpiana and Skopje, passing through Ferizaj and the gorge of Kaçanik.